-In some cases, the debtor will have nonexempt assets that the trustee will have to gather and sell.
-The process of gathering and selling assets can take months or years.
-The Chapter 7 trustee might have to file lawsuits against creditors or others or sell assets like real estate, vehicles, or businesses.
+If the case involves assets the trustee needs to sell, the case could go on for months or years after the discharge.
+The amount of time will depend on whether the Chapter 7 trustee needs to file lawsuits against creditors or others or sell assets like real estate, vehicles, or businesses.

-If you make all of your payments according to your payment plan and fulfill certain other obligations, the court will enter the discharge order.
-Once the trustee distributes all remaining funds to the creditors and files a final report with the court, the court will close the case.
+The court will enter the discharge order after completion of the plan.
+Once the trustee distributes all funds to the creditors and files a final report with the court, the court will enter an order discharging the remaining balance of any dischargeable debts and close the case.

-Within one year after your Chapter 13 bankruptcy discharge is granted, a party in interest can ask the court to revoke your discharge if you:
+Within one year after a Chapter 13 bankruptcy discharge is granted, an interested party can ask the court to revoke a discharge if you:

-In most cases, fraud in Chapter 13 bankruptcy involves lying on your bankruptcy petition, hiding assets, or failing to disclose all sources of income.
-In addition to losing your discharge, committing bankruptcy fraud can result in forfeiture of your assets or even criminal prosecution.
-As a result, make sure to complete your bankruptcy papers accurately, disclose all assets, and be honest throughout the entire bankruptcy process.
+In most cases, fraud in Chapter 13 bankruptcy involves lying on the bankruptcy petition, hiding assets, or failing to disclose all income sources.
+In addition to losing your discharge, committing bankruptcy fraud can result in forfeiture of property or even criminal prosecution.